benjanning/pands-problem-sheet/README.md

 Have the program end if the current value is one.

-I first asked the user to input a positive integer as an "int" By using collatz I checked if the input was odd or even, by using a while loop.
+I first asked the user to input a positive integer as an "int" By using collatz I checked if the input was odd or even, through using a while loop.
-The while loop tried to divide the number by 2 if it was greater than 1.
+The while loop tried to divide the number by 2 if the number was greater than 1.
-If it wasn't even, the number was multiplied by 3 and 1 added to it.
+If the number wasn't even, the number was multiplied by 3 and 1 added to it.
-Otherwise the number was being divided by 2 until we eventually reached 1
+Otherwise the number was being divided by 2 until it eventually reached 1

 I then printed the sequence down as far as the final number.
 [4] [5]

 # Week 05 - Problem Sheet 4 - Weekday